tomikais/fotobox/README.md

 * Raspberry Pi model >2 with latest Raspbian Stretch installed
 * Qt 5.7.1 libraries.
 Terminal: `sudo apt-get install qt5-default`
 * [gPhoto2 and libgphoto2 compiler and installer script](http://github.com/gonzalo/gphoto2-updater)
 * Disable the screen saver: `sudo apt-get install xscreensaver`, run `xhost +localhost` from a local terminal session (not ssh) and reboot the system.
-After that you can launch the *Screensaver* application and select *disable screen saver* from the dropdown.
+After that you can launch the *Screensaver* application and select *disable screen saver* from the drop down.

 ---